astral-sh/uv/BENCHMARKS.md

 # Benchmarks

-All benchmarks were computed on macOS using Python 3.12 (for non-Puffin tools), and come with a few important caveats:
+All benchmarks were computed on macOS using Python 3.12 (for non-uv tools), and come with a few important caveats:

 - Benchmark performance may vary dramatically across different operating systems and filesystems.
-  In particular, Puffin uses different installation strategies based on the underlying filesystem's capabilities.
-(For example, Puffin uses reflinking on macOS, and hardlinking on Linux.)
+  In particular, uv uses different installation strategies based on the underlying filesystem's capabilities.
+(For example, uv uses reflinking on macOS, and hardlinking on Linux.)
 - Benchmark performance may vary dramatically depending on the set of packages being installed.
   For example, a resolution that requires building a single intensive source distribution may appear very similar across tools, since the bottleneck is tool-agnostic.
-- Unlike Poetry, both Puffin and pip-tools do _not_ generate multi-platform lockfiles.
+- Unlike Poetry, both uv and pip-tools do _not_ generate multi-platform lockfiles.
 As such, Poetry is (by design) doing significantly more work than other tools in the resolution benchmarks.
   Poetry is included for completeness, as many projects may not _need_ a multi-platform lockfile.
-  However, it's critical to understand that benchmarking Puffin's resolution time against Poetry is an unfair comparison.
+  However, it's critical to understand that benchmarking uv's resolution time against Poetry is an unfair comparison.
 (Benchmarking installation, however, _is_ a fair comparison.)

 This document benchmarks against Trio's `docs-requirements.in`, as a representative example of a